𝗔𝗿𝗲 𝘆𝗼𝘂 𝘁𝗼𝘂𝗴𝗵 𝗲𝗻𝗼𝘂𝗴𝗵?

 So we want to challenge each and every one of you… Are You Tough Enough?

-You will see posters, social media videos, information in The Courier, Narrabri High School and community group workshops, education opportunities (Community Support Skills and Mental Health First Aid) and a community-wide event with Gus Worland all popping up to build the information and knowledge you have to better support yourself, your families, your mates and your community.
+Over a six week period in the community you will see posters, social media videos, information in Newspapers, High School and community group workshops, education opportunities (Community Support Skills and Mental Health First Aid) and a community-wide event all popping up to build the information and knowledge you have to better support yourself, your families, your mates and your community.

-This project is facilitated by RAMHP and Highway to Well in collaboration with fantastic partners such as Gotcha4Life and Tomorrow Man/Woman, Narrabri High School, Narrabri Rugby Club, Narrabri Soccer Club, Narrabri Women’s Shed, Narrabri Country University Centre and local service organisations.
+This project is facilitated by RAMHP and Highway to Well in collaboration with fantastic partners such as Gotcha4Life and Tomorrow Man/Woman, Narrabri High School, Narrabri Rugby Club, Narrabri Soccer Club, Narrabri Women’s Shed, Narrabri Country University Centre, Narrabri Interagency, Gunnedah Roundtable, Joblink, Gunnedah Family Service, Gunnedah Shire Council and many local service organisations.

-Written by RAMHP Coordinator Letitia Cross, these weekly blogs feature in The Courier and talk about mental health, mental illness and being ‘tough enough’.
+Written by RAMHP Coordinator Letitia Cross, these weekly blogs feature in Newspapers and social media, talking about mental health, mental illness and being ‘tough enough’ to have the conversation.

 - Week 1: Narrabri, are you Tough Enough?